-- copyright protection applies automatically, but can be registered through the National Copyright Administration.
+- copyright protection applies automatically, but in order to licence or enforce your copyright it needs to be registered through the National Copyright Administration.

 IP Counsellor to China

-To assist Australian business navigate the Chinese IP system, IP Australia has appointed David Bennett as the IP Counsellor to China.
-David will assist Australian business navigate IP issues with regards to patents, trade marks, designs and copyright.
-David will also engage with the Chinese Government on IP policy.
+To assist Australian business navigate the Chinese IP system, we appointed David Bennett as the IP Counsellor to China.
+David assists Australian businesses navigate IP issues with regards to patents, trade marks, designs and copyright.
+David also engages with the Chinese Government on IP policy.

 Enforcing your rights in China